 Select this button to edit your contact information, change your password, or, after the program has been set, view and presentations you are making.

 You are asked to give your permission for the conference to publish your abstract if it is accepted.
 As the submitting author you are giving permission on behalf of all co-authors.
-If you indicate "Decline", you can still submit the abstract, but it will not be read by the reviewers.
-If you clicked Decline, email the Support with your authorization before the close of submission.
+You must choose "Yes" in order to continue with the abstract submission.
+If you select "No", you wil not be able to continue.

 Initially the list of authors and affiliations is blank.
 The system does not assume that the person submitting the abstract is an author, so for most users the first step is to add themselves as an author.
 Click the "Add Me As Author" link on the top left, and the system will create an author and affiliation record for you based on the contact details already provided.
 If you are the presenting author change the presenter pull-down from No to Yes to indicate you are the presenter.